Introduction:

 Why do people hate you for trying to follow Jesus?

-And in this context, Gentiles is sort of a figure of speech for unbelievers.
+He says, "For the time that has passed suffices "for doing what the Gentiles want to do."
+And in this context, the Gentiles is sort of a figure of speech for unbelievers.

-Do you see that Peter says, "Listen, Christians, we're done living life like it's one long
+He says, "Living in sensuality, passions, "drunkenness, orgies, drinking parties, "and lawless idolatry."
+Do you see that Peter says, "Hey, listen, Christians, we're done living life like it's one long beer commercial."
+All right?

-The unbelievers are surprised when you do not join them in the same flood of debauchery
+He says, "With respect to this, they are surprised, the unbelievers are surprised when you do not join them in the same flood of debauchery and they malign you."
+Do you see that?

-He's saying that people are going to slander you, malign you, because you're different.
+He's saying that people are going to slander you, malign you because you're different.

 You live as a citizen of heaven.

-You don't live a sinful lifestyle and lost people view that somehow as you condemning
+And lost people view that somehow as you condemning their sin.

-And even if you don't say a word, they feel like you're calling them out.
+Lost people feel like when you try to follow Jesus, and even if you don't say a word, they feel like you're calling them out.

-"Oh, oh, oh, you think you're better than me?"
+"Oh, oh, oh, you think you're better than me?

 I just don't live that way because of my faith in Jesus Christ.

-They're going to hate you for that."
+They're gonna hate you for that.

-And maybe you're like, "Well, you know what, though, Pastor Jeff, I wouldn't say anything
+And maybe you're like, well, you know what, Pastor Jeff, I wouldn't say anything to anyone, because I believe, I believe in keep your religion to yourself.

-And I would say, "I ain't good either."
+And I would say, that ain't good either.

 According to Jesus.

-Of him will the Son of man be ashamed when he comes in his glory, in the glory of the
+"And of my words."
+"Of him will the son of man be ashamed when he comes in his glory and the glory of the father and of the holy angels."
+Do you see that?

+"And of my words."
 It's not just ashamed of Jesus.

-It's also being ashamed of what He said.
+It's also being ashamed of what he said.

-It's being ashamed of what He taught.
+It's being ashamed of what he taught.

 So what do we do?